graeme-a-stewart/atlasgit/README.md

  `asvn2git.py file:///data/graemes/atlasoff/ao-mirror aogt tagdir/{19,20,21}.?.?`

 The default import is performed using a separate branch for each package.
-This is a clean import strategy, however it creates many branches, which gitlab does not like, so do not push these temporary import branches and tags to gitlab!
-It is possible to use a single branch for all imported tags using the `--targetbranch` option, but this is no longer well tested ;-)
+This is a clean import strategy, however it creates many branches, which makes for an unwieldy repository It is possible to use a single branch for all imported tags using the `--targetbranch` option, but this is no longer well tested ;-)

 Tests of the import procedure can be made using the option `--svnpath PATH` that